Sweet Potato Breakfast Bowl

 This recipe is so simple and calls for just a few ingredients you probably already have on hand.
 Sweet potatoes (that’s a given, right?!), non-dairy milk, nut butter, flax seeds, vanilla, maple syrup and cinnamon!

-While I don’t follow any specific diet, this recipe happens to be both paleo and vegan.
-It’s also gluten free, dairy free, soy free, and can be made nut free with a few simple swaps.
+Plus, this recipe is paleo, vegan gluten free, dairy free, soy free and can be made nut free with a few simple swaps.

 We can make these breakfast bowls one of two ways.
 The first way is the oven which is my preferred method and will yield a nicer texture and sweeter flavor.